 All Washington University researchers are required to follow current federal regulations for data security and reproducibility.
 Federal funding agencies require researchers to develop management and access plans for data and publications.
-Choosing a location to store research data involves a variety of factors, and begins in the planning phase.
+During the planning phase, researchers must consider a variety of factors when choosing a location to store research data.

 Below is a listing of resources including policies, how-to’s, offices, and more.